Ship motions: Translational

-Besides a ship's own rotational motion, over which it has a measure of control, the water in which it moves can have motion independent of the ship, which displaces the ship by imposing forces that shift the ship's entire mass linearly along any of its axes—longitudinal, transverse, and vertical.
+A ship can also move linearly along any of its axes—longitudinal, transverse, and vertical.
 These translational motions (or translatory motions) are known as surge, sway, and heave respectively.

 Surge

 The linear longitudinal (front/back or bow/stern) motion imparted by maritime conditions, usually head or following seas, or by accelerations imparted by the propulsion system.

 Sway

 The linear transverse (side-to-side or port-starboard) motion.
 This motion is generated directly either by the water and wind motion, particularly lateral wave motion, exerting forces against the hull or by the ship's own propulsion; or indirectly by the inertia of the ship while turning.
 This movement can be compared to the vessel's lateral drift from its course.

 Heave

 The linear vertical (up/down) motion; excessive downward heave can swamp a ship.

 Stabilization

 There are methods for both passive and active motion stabilization used in some designs.
 They include static hull features such as skegs and bilge keels, or active mechanical devices like counterweights, antiroll tanks and stabilizers.